blakejarryd/http-requests-log-parser/README.md

 ## Instructions
 - Clone this respository
-- Move the http log file to be analyzed into the root directory
+- Move the http log file to be analysed into the root directory
 - Run the 'app.py' file with python3
 ~~~
 $ python3 app.py